How Relationship Mapping Can Drive GTM and Growth Strategy

 Relationship Mapping is often thought of as a sales-driven activity.
 You put the key decision-makers you’re going to engage into a slide deck or a spreadsheet and consider that the end of your mapping.
 This “map” rarely comes back to mind.
 You often leave that effort, data, and knowledge at the bottom of your Google Drive or Microsoft OneDrive.
 You may call out who reports to who.
 However, there’s minimal information provided that helps the sales team tackle the account and win the deal.

 This exercise typically involves documenting the organizational hierarchy of contacts, their support level, and other information about each contact.
 One major problem with this approach is that the data is unkept.
 You likely look at it a few times a year instead of using it actively to drive strategy and growth!
 Literally, the reason we wrote this blog.

 So, why is relationship mapping so helpful for sales teams, and how can other departments within an organization utilize it as well?

 The Impact of Good Relationship Maps on Sales Performance, GTM and Growth Strategy

 There are a multitude of reasons why relationship maps are helpful for sales teams, especially when it comes to new pursuits.
 There is a major opportunity for teams to collaborate around these maps in how they go to market and find additional avenues to drive sustainable and consistent growth.
-Think of a target account you’re going after.
+Think of a target account you’re going after, what’s your account plan?
 You’ve clearly labeled who is involved in the buying committee or the sales process, how much influence they hold, and (maybe) how much support they’re throwing behind your product or service.